 Retail rates are not set by the AUC.
 Based on the government of Alberta’s legislation and regulations, the AUC approves a plan for each regulated retailer that sets out how they will purchase energy for their customers and how the rate will be calculated.
 The rates are based on the retailers’ purchases of natural gas on the open, competitive market that is not regulated by the AUC.

 The costs of delivering energy to your home or business are the transmission rates and distribution rates, which are determined through a detailed regulatory review where the AUC approves only the prudent costs to be charged in customers’ bills.
 Costs for the large interconnected system throughout Alberta include annual operation and maintenance costs and charges to recover the investment in infrastructure over the system’s lifetime.
-The decisions for the 2022 distribution rates for the distribution service areas are provided in the table above.
+The decisions for the 2023 distribution rates for the distribution service areas are provided in the table below.

 Below are the full rate schedules and terms and conditions of service for each regulated utility in Alberta.
 Please visit the How rates are set or rate riders for more information about the other charges on your electricity and natural gas bill.